Firekast-io/firekast-docs/source/index.html.md

 Firekast is a Video as a Service platform, we provide iOS and Android SDKs to wrap camera usage, streaming, video encoding and player into something sweet and easy to use.
 Yes, you are 5 minutes away to make the next Periscope 😎

 We obsesses over developer experience and want this documentation to be as clear as possible.
-If you have any question, suggestion, feature request, we would love to hear from you. [contact us](https://firekast.zendesk.com/hc/en-gb/requests/new).
+If you have any question, suggestion, feature request, feel free to [contact us](https://firekast.zendesk.com/hc/en-gb/requests/new), we would love to hear from you.

 # Firekast Basics